Objects

 is false, then the Yes

 button will not be clickable.
 However, this might be confusing to your players, as they will see a choice, try to click it, and clicking it will do nothing.
-We can help out with this confusion with a little bit of visual design.'Class'
+We can help out with this confusion with a little bit of visual design.

 property allows you to give a CSS class to your buttons for special styles.
 Suppose you had the following CSS in your main.css